 Depending on where you live, insurance adjusters may not be able to get in right away due to downed power lines or flooding.
 Now is the time to pre-emptively reach out and let your agents know your home and vehicle have sustained storm damage.
 That helps insurers know where to go to look for damage, and where to find you in the coming days and weeks to provide additional assistance.
 Report your claim as soon as possible.
 After you file the claim, write down your claim number and keep it handy for easy reference.
 Keep receipts for any expenses related to immediate repairs you had to make to secure your home as well as any living expenses if you could not return to your home in the wake of the storm.

 Anyone who suffered damage due to Hurricane Irma can apply for assistance from FEMA.
 Miami-Dade County has been approved for assistance.
 You can be either a homeowner or a renter to qualify and you don’t necessarily have to be insured.
 Visit disasterassistance.gov or call FEMA at 1-800-621-FEMA, between 7 am and 11 pm.

 For more information on FEMA disaster assistance reimbursement and claims visit: www.fema.gov/disaster/4337.

 FEMA provides disaster assistance for individuals.
-For more information download the Individual Assistance Fact Sheet.
+For more information on the FEMA Individual Assistance Program, view this FEMA Fact Sheet.

 FEMA Public Assistance: Private Property Debris Removal